ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 The browser then needs to perform the following checks:

-* Does the server's hostname match any of the ones listed in the certificate?
+* Does the certificate contain the server's hostname?
 * Was the certificate issued by a CA that is in my list of trusted CAs?
 * Does the certificate's signature verify using the CA's public key?
 * Has the certificate expired already?